 The following are some tips on how you can deal with dental emergencies before you go to the emergency dentist’s office:

 - You can minimize irritation and swelling by rinsing your mouth with hot salt water.

 - Knocked-out teeth can be reattached if the roots aren’t damaged, and the dentist promptly gets the broken fragment.
 You must hold the tooth by the crown and gently rinse it with salt water or milk.
 Don’t scrub the tooth or hold it by the roots, as that may damage the tooth.
 Place the tooth in an airtight container with some milk and offer it to the dentist for reattachment as soon as possible.

 - An object or food often causes persistent toothaches stuck between your teeth.
 As such, before going to the dentist, floss your teeth carefully.
 If something is stuck between your teeth, it may just come off and offer relief from pain.

 - You can apply a cold compress or ice pack to your cheeks if your face or gums are swollen and irritated.

 - Rinse your mouth with hydrogen peroxide to kill all the bacteria in your mouth and relieve irritation.

 - You can manage discomfort and irritation with some over-the-counter pain medications like ibuprofen.
 Follow your dentist’s recommendation.

 - If you have an abscessed tooth, i.e., if you notice pus or a pimple-like growth in your gums or teeth, you must visit a dentist immediately.
 An abscess is extremely dangerous and can lead to severe infection that may necessitate tooth extraction.
-You can also rinse your mouth with salt water repeatedly to draw the pus up to the surface.
+You can also repeatedly rinse your mouth with salt water to draw the pus to the surface.